 With so many options to choose from, finding the best air conditioners can be hard.
-British Thermal Units (BTUs) is the energy measurement used to determine the cooling abilities of an air conditioner.
+British Thermal Units (BTUs) are the energy measurements used to determine the cooling abilities of an air conditioner.
 In fact, to buy the proper size air conditioner for your room, you must first determine the space’s square footage.
 This will tell you the BTUs needed for such a space.
-And, once you calculate the needed BTUs, you’ll achieve optimal cooling and energy efficiency.
+Once you calculate the needed BTUs, you’ll achieve optimal cooling and energy efficiency.

 - Factors like ceiling height, body heat, poor insulation, and sun exposure will affect the size unit a room needs.

 To understand the amount of BTUs you need for your AC, you will first need to understand what BTU is.